Comet Interceptor: Overview

 Long-period comets have highly eccentric orbits and periods ranging from 200 years to millions of years, so they are usually discovered only months before they pass through the inner Solar System and return to the distant reaches of the outer Solar System, which is too little time to plan and launch a mission.
 Therefore, ESA will "park" the Comet Interceptor spacecraft on a stable halo orbit around the Sun-Earth L_{2} point and wait for the discovery of a suitable comet that it can reach for a close flyby.

 The Comet Interceptor mission is unique in that it is designed to encounter an as-yet unknown target, having to wait between 2 and 3 years for a target it can reach with a reasonable change in velocity (delta-v) within a total mission length of approximately 5 years.
-The baseline design is solar electric propulsion.
+The required impulse will be provided by a bi-propellant chemical propulsion system.

 Finding a suitable comet to fly by will rely on ground-based observational surveys such as Pan-STARRS, ATLAS, or the future Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST).
+Any target comet must be about 0.85–1.2 AU from the Sun during approach.
 In the case that no long-period comet can be intercepted in time, a backup short period comet (baseline: 73P/Schwassmann–Wachmann) can be studied.
 There is also the potential of intercepting an interstellar object passing through the Solar System, if the speed and direction permit.